Fed's Departing Vice Chair On Stocks, The Federal Debt And Transparency

 On criticism that the Fed should be more transparent

-The transcripts of the discussions are published with a 5-year lag, which is probably the shortest among the major central banks or among any government institutions.
+The transcripts of the discussions are published with a five-year lag, which is probably the shortest among the major central banks or among any government institutions.
 And we publish minutes which are pretty accurate ... .
 So I think it is now among the most transparent of central banks.
 There is a problem with discussing unusual ideas in a public meeting.
 And if you say, "Gee, you know, we're getting stuck on this and I thought about that.
 What do you guys think?"
 You're asking for people's reactions.
 You're not making a proposal.
 And that disappears if everything comes out immediately.
-So I think the 5 years is workable and I think the Fed is very transparent.
+So I think the five years is workable and I think the Fed is very transparent.
 The chair testifies four times a year at the Congress ... and everybody speaks.

-On whether the $20-trillion federal debt worries him
+On whether the $20 trillion federal debt worries him

 It doesn't keep me awake at night.
 It's not a good thing to have a very large debt.
 And some countries have got down to very low levels.
 The Australians have done it, the Canadians have done it at various stages.
 We are not there now, especially after the financial crisis. ...
 The interest rates are very low, so it's not a big burden on the budget.
 But let the interest rates go up and we could be seeing significant problems arising, so we need to be careful with that.